ms-us-rcg-cloud-innovation/LevelUp-Integration-APIMandAI/docs/workshop.md

 Now, test the API again using tracing.
 You should see that the request is being retried and the response is coming from the failover model.

+## Clean Up
+The easiest way to clean up is to simply delete the resource group.
+This will delete all the resources that were created.
+However, the KeyVault and the OpenAI Service are soft deleted.
+If you want to completely remove them immediately, you will need to purge the resources.
+If you don't plan on redeploying, they will eventually be deleted automatically.